Delightful Adventures

 Nisha’s book is packed with over 90 delicious plant-based Instant Pot recipes that you can make today.
 It contains something for everyone, from breakfasts, sides, comfort foods, desserts, and tons more.

-There’s a picture for every recipes, which is always a nice bonus, right?!
-And all of the recipes are easy to make, even though some do call for a long list of ingredients.
+There's a picture for every recipe, which is always a nice bonus, right?!
+All of the recipes are easy to make, even though some do call for a long list of ingredients.

 The hardest thing about the recipes in this book will be deciding what to make first, which is the exact dilemma I faced when deciding which recipe to share with you!